nokia-paco-automation/ansible-anthos/README.md

 # ansible anthos

-This project automates the deployment of google anthos and nokia packet core.
+This project automates the deployment of Google anthos and Nokia packet core.

 ## prerequisites

-to support ansible install the following modules
+To support ansible install the following modules should be installed

 ```
 sudo apt-get install python3-pip python3-venv -y